 Events at the Mall

-A few months later, over the school Spring Break holidays each year, the mall’s giant parking lot is often taken over by WCA Amusements’ rides and a carnival midway (although 2019 details are to be confirmed).
-And in the summer, the parking lot becomes home to free weekly outdoor movies.
+Over the school Spring Break holidays each year, the mall’s giant parking lot is often taken over by a chalk art festival with a carousel and train that can be ridden.
+In the summer, the parking lot becomes home to free weekly outdoor movies.

 See below for details about each of these seasonal special events.